Conduitry/svelte-tiny-validator/README.md

 $: $foo_v = is_good(foo) ? null : 'This is bad.';
 ```

 Using a writable store like this is helpful because it ensures that if you have another reactive block that reads from the store, the write will happen before the read, and you will have the most up-to-date validation information.
-However, the value that you write will not be the same as the value that you read (see below), and if this is too magical, you can use the `.set()` method on the validator object instead, which is what writing to the store compiles to.
+However, the value that you write will not necessarily be the same as the value that you read (see below), and if this is too magical, you can use the `.set()` method on the validator object instead, which is what writing to the store compiles to.

 ```js
 let foo;